olbrichattila/php-di-container/README.md

 This is not a full implementation of a dependency injection container.
 It resolves only constructor dependencies.

 Features missing / will be added
-- Only basic circular reference check added, improve to check for example, if ClassA depends on ClassB, and ClassB depends on ClassC, which in turn depends on ClassA, the code would not detect this circular reference.
-This can be addressed by maintaining a stack of dependencies and checking for cycles in the stack.
 - ~~Constructor Injection~~
 - ~~Setter Injection~~
 - ~~Method Injection~~
+- ~~Singleton support~~
+- ~~Property Injection~~ (it will not be done, as it does not considered as a goop practice any more)
+- ~~Injecting primitive paramater values~~
 - Caching
 - Aliases
-- Injecting primitive paramater values
-- Singleton support,
-- Optional parameters
-- Annotations
+- Annotations (partly implemented with @autowire keywords in setters)
 - Immutable-setter Injection
-- Property Injection
+- Only basic circular reference check added, improve to check for example, if ClassA depends on ClassB, and ClassB depends on ClassC, which in turn depends on ClassA, the code would not detect this circular reference.
+This can be addressed by maintaining a stack of dependencies and checking for cycles in the stack.

 ## Licence
 MIT licence